rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

 We want our dinosaur to be able to move left, right and jump.
 We also want to apply physics laws to him, such as gravity and collisions with future obstacles.

 First, let's add physics to our player.
-To do this, we will add a :func:`RigidBody <rubato.struct.gameobject.physics.rigidbody.RigidBody>` component to our player.
+To do this, we will add a :func:`RigidBody <rubato.structure.gameobject.physics.rigidbody.RigidBody>` component to our player.
 Add the following code after the animation code, but before the ``main.add`` call.

 In :code:`shared.py`: